Kwanzaa

 View All Shows

-Ujima Radio Powerplays April 2025!
+Ujima Radio Powerplays November 2025!

-Congratulations to this month’s successful submissions for the Ujima Radio Powerplays April 2025!
+Congratulations to this month’s successful November 2025!

 Every month Ujima Radio selects 10 of the very best tracks released in the West Country & Wales which then get featured twice an hour across our Primetime Shows including The Rise Up Breakfast Show Mon-Friday 8-10am and The Cruising Show Mon-Friday 4-6pm and the Urban Grooves Playouts.
 Plus you can listen to all the 10 songs on the playlist below.